Introductory rate: What it is and how it works

 See if you’re pre-approved for cash back and miles cards—with no harm to your credit.

-What is an introductory rate?
+What is an introductory rate on a credit card?

 APR refers to the annual interest rate that credit card issuers charge if you carry a balance.
-An introductory APR is a lower-than-usual APR that you get for a set period of time when you open an account.
+An introductory APR is a lower-than-usual APR that you get for a set period of time when you open a new account.
 An intro APR may apply to a card’s purchases, balance transfers or both.

 What does 0% introductory APR mean?